Flex MBA Program

 The only courses not open to Flex MBA students are the Traditional Full-time MBA cohort core courses.
 Otherwise it is the same curriculum as the Traditional Full-Time MBA program, unlike some part-time MBA programs.
 Rutgers Flex MBA has also introduced the added flexibility of taking classes online for select courses.

-The Rutgers Flex MBA Experience from a Working Professional Seven Years since College
+The Rutgers Flex MBA Experience

 The Flex MBA is also an excellent option for international students and for those students who want to pursue a customized or extended concentration.
 Consultants and entrepreneurs will find the extraordinary flexibility particularly appealing.